Uptime Reports

 | Uptime % | Percentage of time the service was fully operational within the selected window. |

-| Latency P95 | 95th percentile response time in milliseconds for the selected window. |
+| Latency P50 | Median response time in milliseconds — the typical performance your users experience. |

 | Downtime Budget | Minutes of downtime remaining before the SLA target is breached. |

-| Breach | Indicates whether the SLA target has been breached in the current window. |
+| Breach | Whether the SLA target has been breached in the current window.
+Click to view breach event history. |

 Understanding uptime %